DmitryKosov1/Phase-field-fracture-ANSYS/README.md

 **Connecting and using the library**

-In the source files there is a library "USERELEMLIB.dll", to which you can connect by adding the ANS_USER_PATH variable to the environment variables, where the value is the path to the "USERELEMLIB.dll" file.
+In the source files there is a library **USERELEMLIB.dll**, to which you can connect by adding the ANS_USER_PATH variable to the environment variables, where the value is the path to the "USERELEMLIB.dll" file.

-The second file "APDL- 2D crack example.txt" is an APDL script describing the model parameters.
+The second file **APDL- 2D crack example.txt** is an APDL script describing the model parameters.
 Using this script you can repeat the task presented in the video below.
 To obtain the phase field, you must enter the command in ANSYS: "plnsol,curr".

-The third file "USERELEMLIB.f" is executable program code
+The third file **USERELEMLIB.f** is executable program code

 **Result**